 O'Neill brought on James McClean to try and change the game for his side in the second half, with the ineffectual Saha being replaced, but Middlesbrough continued to hold firm after a solid first half display.

-Stephane Sessegnon looked the sharpest player in red and white on his return to first-team football, but could not find a way through as Sunderland were once again frustrated in forward positions by local opposition.
+Stephane Sessegnon looked the sharpest player in red and white on his return to first team football, but could not find a way through as Sunderland was once again frustrated in forward positions by local opposition.

-If there were to be further goals then the away side looked more likely, with Miller tormenting the Premier League defence in the closing stages.
+If there were to be further goals then the away side looked more likely, with Miller tormenting the Premier League defense in the closing stages.

-The defeat to the Championship side leaves Martin O'Neill with the more important task of ensuring Sunderland do not get sucked into a relegation battle this season after an indifferent opening to their Premier League campaign.
+The defeat to the Championship side leaves Martin O'Neill with the more important task of ensuring Sunderland does not get sucked into a relegation battle this season after an indifferent opening to the Premier League campaign.